-How to detect and respond to suicide risk in others
+This website was made to help you detect and respond to suicide risk in others.

 The SRP was developed by a team of experienced researchers, academics and psychologists.